damien and third party scholarships

 Active Duty Military Scholarship

 Damien offers a 25% scholarship off tuition for current and new students who are dependents of full-time active duty military personnel.
 This scholarship must be renewed on an annual basis via Smart Aid.
 Documented orders indicating “active duty” status are required and must be uploaded to the application.
+This scholarship cannot be combined with others but may be combined with Financial Aid or academic scholarships.

 Third party Scholarships